← All services Service

 • Creating a transparent and respectful space where both sides can speak within the same framework.

 Until 2018, Orhan Erkut focused on observing the field through consulting projects and building experience.
-From 2018 onward, generational transition in family businesses—both in theory and in practice—became one of the main pillars of his work agenda, and he focused on developing a robust, sustainable solution in this area.
+From 2018 onward, generational transition in family businesses—both in theory and in practice—became one of the main pillars of his work agenda.

-From 2022 onward, this accumulated knowledge took shape as a concrete program, SPALDA Academy, and began to be implemented.
+From 2022 onward, this accumulated knowledge took shape as a concrete program, An academy whose idea was seeded in 2018, whose pilot development began in 2022, and which launched in 2025.
+It develops the next generation in family businesses not merely as operational managers but as responsible leaders who grasp the whole of the corporate entity.
+See in glossary →, and began to be implemented.
 Unlike other trainings and programs that address generational transition in family businesses, SPALDA is a purpose-built, original model designed entirely for this goal.
 It can be implemented both as programs that support the development of all generations in large families and as structures involving fewer young people.

 SPALDA is the embodied model of this perspective on generational transition in family businesses: